Tejas-H5/MacroRunner/README.md

 ### `replaceMany(text:string, ranges: [number, number][], strings: string[]) -> [newText: string, new ranges: [number, number][]]`

 > Replaces all specified ranges in the text with the corresponding string.
 Modulo will be used to loop through strings if fewer strings than ranges are provided.
-It then returns all the new range positions.
 Overlapping ranges will throw an exception.
+It then returns a tuple `[newText:string, newRanges: [number, number][]]`.
 The ranges will also be returned in sorted order based on their starting point, as this is a side-effect of checking for overlapping ranges

 ### `removeMany(text:string, ranges: [number, number][]) -> [newText: string, new ranges: [number, number][]]`